muhammadumerhaider/Portfolio-Website/README.md

-# 📊 Muhammad Umer Haider - Data Analyst Portfolio
+# 📊 Muhammad Umer Haider - Full Stack Web Developer Portfolio

 Welcome to my professional portfolio website!
-I'm Muhammad Umer Haider, a Data Analyst passionate about turning raw data into valuable business insights.
+I'm Muhammad Umer Haider, a Full Stack Web Developer passionate about creating web applications that are both scalable and user-friendly.

-This website showcases my projects, skills, and experience in data analytics — including work with Python, SQL, Power BI, and Excel.
+This website showcases my projects, skills, and experience in web development — including work with React, Node, Express and MongoDB.

 ## 🌐 Live Site